Waysse/WSS-Mod/README.md

 WSS-Mod (c) Wayss/Waysse
 =======
-I want to add more in Game Dev Tycoon with this mod
+I want to add more in Game Dev Tycoon with this mod, topics, researches, consoles, events and other.